amaljaat0309/college-c-programming-codes/README.md

 # college-c-programming-codes
- i develpes this question by the help of c language
+ i developed this question by the help of c language